mozilla/mozjpeg/README-turbo.txt

 Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

-NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++, unless the application is also built to use the Visual C++ 2008 C
+NOTE:  Features of libjpeg that require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the version of the libjpeg-turbo DLL distributed in the libjpeg-turbo SDK for Visual C++, unless the application is also built to use the Visual C++ 2008 C